quintonn/TransportSimulator/README.md

 But before even starting game development, some other tasks need to be completed:

 1. Decide which game framework/engine to use.
-Some options so far include
+Some options so far include:
   1. [Kiwi JS](http://www.kiwijs.org/)
   2. [pixi JS](http://www.pixijs.com/)
   3. [Crafty JS](http://craftyjs.com/)
   4. [Phaser IO](http://phaser.io/)
   5. Use SVG and javascript directly.
 Basically creating my own engine
 		- Possibly even with using something like d3.js
-2. TODO: more things here.
+  6. Other?
+2. Will we need physics engine for this game?
+3. Try and create this game so as to re-use as much as possible later on.
+Possibly create a game engine (yes, another one of those).